embrace-io/embrace-docs/content/ios/_index.md

 ---
 bookCollapseSection: true
-title: "iOS"
+title: "iOS/Apple TV"
 description: Learn about Embrace for the iOS platform
 weight: 1
 ---

-# iOS Platform Documentation
+# iOS/Apple TV Platform Documentation

 ## Getting Started

+Embrace's SDK supports both the iOS and the Apple TV platform from a common codebase.
+All of the API you can use on iOS, is also available on Apple TV.

 This documentation is split into two sections: